IBCNServices/lab-kappa-docs/setup-windows.md

   * See [https://github.com/crops/docker-win-mac-docs/wiki/Windows-Instructions-(Docker-Toolbox)](https://github.com/crops/docker-win-mac-docs/wiki/Windows-Instructions-(Docker-Toolbox))
 * You can enable a dual boot to choose between a Windows 10 with Hyper-V active and one without Hyper-V. This approach is not recommended, but if you want to, you can ask the assistants for more information.

-VMWare can be downloaded from [https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) by clicking on "Try Workstation 15.5 Player for Windows"
+VMWare can be downloaded from [https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) by clicking on "Try Workstation 15.5 Player for Windows".

 ![VMWare](img/vmware.png)

 ## Requirements